SMerrony/mvemg/UserGuide.md

 ### Internal Status Monitor ###
 You may optionally connect a DASHER emulator to port 9999 after the console has been connected.
 This will display a frequently updated status view of the CPU and certain key devices while the CPU is running.

+### Other Command-line Options
+For a full list of options type

+  `./mvemg -help`

+You may change the default console and status monitor addresses using the `-consoleaddr` and `-statusaddr` flags respectively.

 ## Emulator Commands ##
 MV/Em commands are all entered at the console terminal which behaves rather like the SCP on a real MV/10000 but with additional commands to control the emulation; so there are two groups of commands: SCP-CLI commands and Emulator